Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 #### Kinds
 > With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints, (Ephesians 6:18)
 - pray always
 - Make every request?
 What about using too many words?
-I suppose that refers to heathens feeling like they need to pray about everything or the entity they are praying to won't know what they need, while God knows what you need & the Spirit intercedes for you, so you don't have to worry so just pray about what comes to mind and don't
+I suppose that refers to heathens feeling like they need to pray about everything or the entity they are praying to won't know what they need, while God knows what you need & the Spirit intercedes for you, so you don't have to worry so just pray about what comes to mind and don't agonize over what you need to pray about; childlike faith: just do what the Father says and don't overcomplicate things with your own plans (selfish ambition, not trusting that God's will alone will gove you waht you need or get you to where you need to go)
 ##### 3 lvls
 > Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 (Matthew 7:7-8)